rswilkens/aclpub2-Tutorial/README.md

 ```

 #### program_committee.yml

-Lists the members of program committee.
+This file should list the members of program committee.

 ```yaml
 - role: Name of role, e.g. General Chair